 In addition to her broad tax expertise, Johanne has developed extensive experience in FATCA and CRS legislation in Mauritius and regularly delivers public seminars and bespoke client trainings on automatic exchange of information in tax matters.
 Johanne routinely advises major local banks in Mauritius and other financial services operators on the application and implementation of the legislation and has spoken at international tax conferences on CRS issues.

 She is also a guest lecturer at the International Bureau of Fiscal Documentation (headquartered in Amsterdam) and at the Mauritius campus of Université de Paris II (Panthéon-Assas).
-Johanne sits on the executive committee of the Mauritius branch of the International Fiscal Association and on the Tax committee of Global Finance Mauritius.
+Johanne sits on the Tax committee of Global Finance Mauritius.